Wilyer Abreu: Boston Red Sox

-On August 1, 2022, the Astros traded Abreu and Enmanuel Valdez to the Boston Red Sox for Christian Vázquez.
-On November 15, 2022, the Red Sox added Abreu to their 40-man roster to protect him from the Rule 5 draft.
+On August 1, 2022, the Astros traded Abreu and Enmanuel Valdez to the Boston Red Sox for catcher Christian Vázquez.
+Abreu played 40 games for the Double-A Portland Sea Dogs, batting .242/.399/.375 with four home runs, 19 RBI, and eight stolen bases.
+After the regular season, he played for the Scottsdale Scorpions in the Arizona Fall League and posted a .167/.275/.204 slash line with 18 strikeouts in 54 at-bats.
+On November 15, the Red Sox added Abreu to their 40-man roster to protect him from the Rule 5 draft.

-In 2022, he played for the Scottsdale Scorpions in the Arizona Fall League and posted a .167/.275/.204 slash line with 18 strikeouts in 54 at bats.

-In a spring training game in early March 2023, Abreu suffered a left hamstring strain while running out a base hit against the Miami Marlins, following which Red Sox manager Alex Cora said he “will be out for a while.”
+In a spring training game in early March 2023, Abreu suffered a left hamstring strain while running out a base hit against the Miami Marlins, following which Red Sox manager Alex Cora said he "will be out for a while."
 On March 11, he was optioned to the Triple-A Worcester Red Sox.
 On August 22, Abreu was promoted to the major leagues for the first time following an injury to Jarren Duran.
-Abreu made his major-league debut that evening, in a game against the Houston Astros, and recorded his first MLB hit.
+Abreu made his major-league debut that evening, in a game against the Astros, and recorded his first MLB hit.
 In late August, he spent time on the paternity list.
-Overall, Abreu appeared in 28 major-league games, batting .316 with two home runs and 14 RBIs.
+Overall, Abreu appeared in 28 major-league games, batting .316 with two home runs and 14 RBI.
 In 86 Triple-A games with Worcester, he batted .274 with 22 home runs and 65 RBIs.
 He was also named to the post-season Triple-A all-star team.

 Abreu spent the 2024 season with Boston, appearing in 132 games including 106 starts in right field.
-For the season, he batted .253 with 15 home runs and 58 RBIs.
-Abreu was named the Fielding Bible Award winner among major-league right fielders, and the Gold Glove Award winner at that position for the American League.
+He batted .253 with 15 home runs and 58 RBI.
+Abreu was named the Fielding Bible Award winner among major-league right fielders and the Gold Glove Award winner at that position for the American League (AL).

 Abreu hit two home runs on Opening Day in 2025, against the Texas Rangers.
 He was the seventh player in Red Sox history to record a two-homer game on Opening Day.
-Abreu hit two home runs on June 30, 2025 against the Cincinnati Reds.
-His first home run of the night was an inside-the-park home run, and the second was a grand slam home run, the first grand slam of his career.
-He is the sixth player to hit an inside-the-park home run and a grand slam (separately) in a game, and the first since Roger Maris in 1958.
-In 2025, Abreu appeared in 115 including 95 starts in right field For the season, he batted .247 with 22 home runs and 69 RBIs.
-On November 2, Abreu was named the Rawlings Golden Glove winner among major-league right fielders.
+Abreu hit two home runs on June 30 against the Cincinnati Reds.
+His first home run was an inside-the-park home run, and the second was a grand slam, the first of his career.
+He was the sixth player to hit an inside-the-park home run and a grand slam (separately) in a game, the first since Roger Maris in 1958.
+In 2025, Abreu played in 115 games, including 95 starts in right field He batted .247 with 22 home runs and 69 RBI.
+On November 2, Abreu won the Gold Glove for AL right fielders.

+International career

+Abreu played for the Venezuela national team in the 2026 World Baseball Classic.
+He hit a go-ahead three-run home run in a quarterfinal win over Japan.
+He also hit a home run in the finals against the United States en route to the WBC championship.